Erin Rovers F.C. (Perth): Playing reputation

 The club had a reputation for hard play, its tactics in its first Scottish Cup tie against St Johnstone leading to criticism outside Perth, and national criticism for the club after Coupar Angus captain Andrew Morris was seriously injured following the Rovers' "rough play".
 A match against Fair City Athletics, supposedly a friendly, in 1887 turned into a "donnybrook" Even in the club's final season, despite the club being "good passers", there was still a tendency to "go more for the man than the ball", end making "far too free a use of the hands in dragging their opponents off the ball".

 Indeed, for the replay in the 1888–89 Cup third round tie, Dunblane wrote to the Scottish FA specifically asking for a referee "who is 'down' on rough play", after the original tie in Dunblane was "one of the roughest that has been played in the Cathedral City, and that, perhaps, is saying a good deal"; the Rovers' left-back "Big Mac" MacMahon had twice suffered suspensions for foul play.
-The referee appointed - Mr Watt of Edinburgh - made sure "all were satisfied that justice would be firmly and impartially administered".
+The referee appointed - Frank Watt of Edinburgh, one of the most respected figures in the game - made sure "all were satisfied that justice would be firmly and impartially administered".